 Newcomer FAQ

 We extend a special welcome to newcomers.
 Although we are sorry for the circumstances which brought you here, we hope that we can share the privilege of being here together and that you find a combination of help and friendship, as we have.
 It is suggested that you try six meetings before you decide if the COSA program is for you.
-A member phone list is available.
+A member phone list is available for most meetings.
 People who put their names on this list are willing to take your calls and answer your questions.
 We encourage you to seek the support of the group.

 How do I know if I belong here?